Sustainability Material Issue １ Promoting Environmental Initiatives for a Sustainable Planet

-Although modal shift rates decreased, by using larger transport trucks and improving logistics efficiency regarding such factors as loading ratios, annual CO2 emissions from logistics came to 21,859 tons, up 2% year on year.
-Energy consumption intensity decreased 3.0% compared with the previous year, for a five-year average increase of 2.9%, falling short of Lion’s target average annual reduction of 1% or more.
-Going forward, we will continue working toward this target.
+Although modal shift rates decreased, by using larger transport trucks and improving logistics efficiency regarding such factors as loading ratios, annual CO2 emissions from logistics came to 21,700 tons, down 0.7% year on year.
+Energy consumption intensity decreased 5% compared with the previous year, for a five-year average annual increase of 0.2%, falling short of Lion’s target average annual reduction of 1% or more.
+We will continue efforts in these areas going forward.

 「The Eco Rail Mark system was created by the Ministry of Land, Infrastructure and Transport to certify companies and products that use rail freight transport for a certain portion of product shipment.
 Because distribution processes are typically opaque to consumers, the Eco Rail Mark is a useful means for companies to indicate that they use or their products are shipped using environmentally friendly rail freight transport.

-Lion’s Eco Rail Mark certification was renewed in 2019.
-The certified Lion products are listed in the Eco Rail Mark pamphlet published by the Railway Freight Association as well as in its advertisements posted in train cars.
+Lion’s Eco Rail Mark certification was renewed in 2021.
+The certified Lion products are listed in the Eco Rail Mark pamphlet published by the Railway Freight Association and introduced on the website of the Ministry of Land, Infrastructure, Transport and Tourism.

-The following seven products are certified as surpassing the 30% rail freight transport rate required for product certification (as of March 2021).
+The following six products are certified (as of October 2021).

 In October 2020, Lion and Kao Corporation commenced regular joint two-way transportation between their respective operating sites.
 This initiative is expected to significantly reduce CO2 emissions.* At the same time, by making long-distance transport more efficient, the initiative is helping to reduce the burden on drivers.
 Going forward, by expanding joint logistics and improving labor conditions using relay transportation, we will work to improve logistics environments based on mutual understanding and cooperation with our trading partners and logistics contractors.